Solar eclipse of May 29, 1919: Connection to the general theory of relativity

 Newton's laws of physics ran on the belief of absolute time and three dimensions of space.
 This idea meant that time had only one dimension, and that it was universal.
 Einstein had the idea of combining space and time to make a four-dimensional world that worked together.
 Einstein's idea meant that extremely small matter particles could produce massive amounts of energy.
 If Einstein's theory was correct, matter and radiation would be connected to energy and momentum, meaning that when light was passing a large mass there would be an observable bend to the light.

 Einstein's prediction of the bending of light by the gravity of the Sun, one of the components of his general theory of relativity, can be tested during a solar eclipse, when stars with apparent position near the Sun become visible.
 The stars cannot be seen without a solar eclipse because stars passing the sun are drowned by solar glares.

 Following an unsuccessful attempt to validate this prediction during the Solar eclipse of June 8, 1918, two expeditions were made to measure positions of stars during this eclipse (see Eddington experiment).
 They were organized under the direction of Sir Dyson.
 One expedition was led by Sir Arthur Eddington to the island of Príncipe (off the west coast of Africa), the other by Andrew Claude de la Cherois Crommelin and Charles Rundle Davidson to Sobral in Brazil.

 The stars that both expeditions observed, the Hyades, were in the constellation Taurus.

 The solar eclipse of May 29, 1919 allowed Einstein to finalize his theory of relativity.
 However, the May eclipse was almost missed, due to unexpected storms.
 The astronomers were almost unable to get photos of this eclipse due to a cloud.
 A thunderstorm happened during the morning of the eclipse, and it had been overcast that day and many of the days beforehand.
 Only thirty minutes before the eclipse did the clouds began to dissipate, and even then they were taking many photos through gaps in the clouds.

 The photographs taken during the eclipse of May 29, 1919, proved Einstein correct and changed ideas of physics.
-They also provided evidence that the Sun's mass did shift the way a star's light will bend.
+They provided evidence that the Sun's mass did shift the way a star's light will bend.
 From the findings from these expeditions Dyson is quoted saying, "After a careful study of the plates, I am prepared to say that they confirm Einstein's prediction."

 He continued to explain that it left little doubt about light deflection in the area around the Sun and it was the amount Einstein demanded in his generalized theory of relativity.